integralfx/MemTestHelper/DDR4 OC Guide.md

 6. On Intel, drop tRCD and tRP by 1 until unstable.

    On AMD, drop tRCD by 1 until unstable.
-Do the same with tRP.
+Repeat with tRP.
    * Note: More IMC voltage may be necessary to stabilise tighter tRCD.

 7. Set `tRAS = tCL + tRCD(RD) + 2`.
 Increase if unstable.